indico/indico-user-docs/user_guide/room_module.md

 When you click on _Book a Room_ on the left banner, the entire list of rooms appears, arithmetically sorted.
 Observe the _filter_ possibilities offered to you on the top row of the table.
 There you may type a building or room number, if you have a preferred location and restrict your selection to rooms with videoconferencing equipment and/or projector, required capacity and 'privacy' to facilitate your booking process.

 The default name is built in the format: "building-floor-room \(location\)".
-If the room is know by a name, then it appears as: "building-floor-room - Common Name \(location\)".
+If the room is known by a name, then it appears as: "building-floor-room - Common Name \(location\)".

 Examples: "304-1-001 \(CERN\)", "4-3-004 - TH Discussion Room \(CERN\)"